Myotonic Dystrophy

 Diagnostic Delay

-- Lack of awareness of family history or incomplete family information may contribute to delay.
+Lack of awareness of family history or subtle early signs delays genetic testing.

 Clinical Presentation